Skip to main content

 Medication prescribed by your doctor is not free.
 You must pay the pharmacy.
 If the cost is more than the ‘prescribed fee’ you may be able to claim the difference back from your OSHC provider.
 Many pharmacists will offer you the option of having a “generic” brand of medicine.
 This is ONLY offered if the content of the medicine is exactly the same as that prescribed by your Doctor.
 It will, however, assist you to pay less for your medicine.

-Pharmacies/chemists also provide a variety of over-the-counter medications useful for treating colds, headaches, allergies and the like which do not require a prescription.
-Ask the pharmacist on duty for advice regarding the best medication for your symptoms.
-Ensure that you advise the pharmacist of any other medications you may be taking.
+Pharmacies/chemists also provide a variety of over-thecounter medications useful for treating colds, headaches, allergies and the like which do not require a prescription.
+Our Student Health Centre together with medical professionals will advise you of what to take in consideration of any other medications you are taking.
+Your parents will need to give permission for the medication to administered.

 Dental and optical health services are not covered by your OSHC unless you take out extra cover.
 If you need to see a dentist or optometrist, you will need to make an appointment (see the Student Health Centre for advice) and pay the full fee for this service.